aadhil96/redesign/README.md

 # Rules and Regulations

-1. Design a simple on page website for mozilla campus club - RUSL
+1. Design a simple on page website for mozilla campus club - RUSL.

 2. HTML code you used from other websites, the page of your website the code is on, and a description of how you altered it.

 3. Your site must include: adequate text-to-background contrast,  easy-to-read font size,  easily identifiable navigation with clear and concise labels,  consistent styles and colors,  text without spelling and grammar errors.

+4.Home page must be named ”index” in its url.
+(Example: index.html).

+5.Any and all images that are visible on your site must be saved in your images folder and linked from there.
+Specifically, if any image that is visible on your site appears merely because you've linked to it on another site, your site will be disqualified from the competition.

+6.Submit your one page website as a compressed zip file to Submission form.

+##  Resources

+resources zip file  - Download

+##  evaluated criteria